maldwg/BICEP/README.md

 The project is still under development and breaking changes are likely to occur.

+## Supported Systems

+Currently we are supporting Linux based systems, but we are actively trying to support MacOS as well.
+For The setup process for Macs' differ, consult the documentation at (https://bicep.readthedocs.io/en/latest/usage/start.html#mac-support)

 ## Initialize The Project
 In order to be able to start the project you will need to initialize it first.
 Do this by running: